DyssolTEC/Dyssol-open/Documentation/004_development/compilation.rst

 ^^^^^

 - Make sure all programs and tools from the :ref:`list<sec.development.compilation.windows.requirements>` are installed.
 - Setup Qt Visual Studio Tools extension to point to the installed Qt libraries.
-In Visual Studio, go to Extensions → Qt VS Tools → Qt Versions → add new Qt version → ... → Navigate in the Qt installation directory to ``Qt/5.15.2/msvc2019_64/bin/qmake.exe`` → rename Version to ``msvc2019_64`` → OK.
+In Visual Studio, go to Extensions → Qt VS Tools → Qt Versions → add new Qt version → ... → Navigate in the Qt installation directory to ``Qt/6.x.x/msvc2022_64/`` → rename Version to ``qt_msvc_dyssol`` → OK.
 - Compile and build external libraries: HDF5, SUNDIALS, zlib, etc. To do this, navigate to ``Dyssol/ExternalLibraries/`` and execute file ``CompileAll.bat``.
 It will start building all the required libraries by executing files ``CompileZLib.ps1``, ``CompileHDF5.ps1``, ``CompileSundials.ps1``, etc. To use the scripts, the following tools are necessary: Visual Studio, CMake, PowerShell, Python.
 - Open ``Dyssol/Dyssol.sln`` with Visual Studio and build the solution.